 The Red Army

-All students of Russian military history know of the purge, trial, and execution of the most distinguished and most capable general in the Red Army, Marshall of the Soviet Union, Mikhail Tukhachevsky (photo, below) in 1937.
+All students of Russian military history know of the purge, trial, and execution of the most distinguished and most capable general in the Red Army, Marshall of the Soviet Union, Mikhail Tukhachevsky (photo, left below) in 1937.
 According to Stalin and the NKVD, the Marshall was a traitor to the Motherland, a member of the Trostkyite-Bukharinite-Fascist counterrevolutionary conspiracy.
 Along with Tukhachevsky, 40,000 Red Army personnel were eliminated during the Terror of 1937-38.
 Consider the fact that the entire Defense Council of the Red Army, Generals Mekhlis, Dybenko, Lukin, Yegorov, Zhigur, all would be shot within six months after the trial and execution of Tukhachevsky.
 Only one of these generals did not brake under interrogation, General Blyuker, who died in prison after being repeatedly tortured.
-Forty-five percent of the Army and Navy command and political staff from the position of Brigade commander up the officers' ranks were eliminated by Stalin's security police, according to Russian historian and Army General, Dmitri Volkogonov.
+According to Russian historian and Army General, Dmitri Volkogonov, Stalin’s security police eliminated 45% of the Army and Navy command as well as political staff from the positions of Brigade commander through the officer ranks.
 When the World War II came only two years later and the German Panzers rolled over the western expanse of the USSR, the Red Army was not ready.
 It had been decapitated.

 NKVD and Security Services